bsap-git/cardano-node-rpm/README.md

 # cardano-node-rpm

 I am working on a desktop wallet and needed an easy way to manage getting a node setup so this is the start.
 I am hoping this might help someone else and hearing about any problems or concerns would help me!
-This repository holds both the rpmbuild directory, mock results directory, and ghc patches used.
+This repository holds the rpmbuild directory, mock results directory, and ghc patches used.
 IOHK's libsodium is downloaded and compiled on the host.

 # installing